PhlipArima.com

 I want satisfied? will she need me to be more

-than I have been?
+than I have already been?

 What time is it now? why must she leave?

-where will she go? is the closeness we have shared
+where will she go? is the closeness

-a gift she will carry? do I want to light a cigarette
+Do I want to light a cigarette

 and watch the smoke lift and get lost